smpavlenko/transaction-manager/README.md

 ### The api spec looks like the following:
 * `PUT /transactionservice/transaction/$transaction_id`
-- Body: { "amount":double,"type":string,"parent_id":long }
+-- Body: { "amount":double,"type":string,"parent_id":long }
-- Has O(1) best case complexity (when input transaction has no parent it)
-- Has O(n) worst case complexity (when input and all stored transactions are related to each other)
+-- Has O(1) best case complexity (when input transaction has no parent it) -- Has O(n) worst case complexity (when input and all stored transactions are related to each other)

 * `GET /transactionservice/transaction/$transaction_id`
-- Returns: { "amount":double,"type":string,"parent_id":long }
+-- Returns: { "amount":double,"type":string,"parent_id":long }
-- Has O(1) complexity
+-- Has O(1) complexity

 * `GET /transactionservice/types/$type`
-- Returns: [ long, long, .... ]
+-- Returns: [ long, long, .... ]
-- Has O(n) complexity
+-- Has O(n) complexity

 * `GET /transactionservice/sum/$transaction_id`
-- Returns: { "sum", double }
+-- Returns: { "sum": double }
-- Has O(1) complexity
+-- Has O(1) complexity

 ### Examples